jatayu1/-iescp-v2/README.md

 ## Frameworks to be used
 These are the mandatory frameworks on which the project has to be built.
- - Flask for application code
- - Jinja2 templates + Bootstrap for HTML generation and styling
 - SQLite for data storage
+- Flask for API
+- VueJS for UI
+- Jinja2
+- Bootstrap for HTML generation and styling (No other CSS framework is allowed)
+- SQLite for database
+- Redis for caching
+- Redis and Celery for batch jobs

 # Project Setup